 - 2 tablespoons soy sauce – naturally brewed or fermented

-- 2 tablespoons palm sugar or add as required, check 5ᵗʰ point in notes below
+- 2 tablespoons palm sugar or as required

-- 2 tablespoons lemon juice or add as required
+- 2 tablespoons lemon juice or as required

 - 1 tablespoon chopped roasted peanuts or crushed peanuts

 - 1 to 2 tablespoons cilantro – optional